An Introduction to Lets Safe

 Here at Lets Safe, we are dedicated to making this process as smooth and stress-free as possible.
 We focus our strengths on working with the letting agents and property owners, as essentially their risk is far greater than the lessee.

-Our in-depth and comprehensive applicant referencing system has been structured to alleviate any vulnerability to risks such as properties that have suffered from more than just 'wear and tear', disputes on deposits and complaints from neighbours.
-Although these are some of the more tangible issues, the applicant referencing process will also highlight any poor records with utility companies, and more importantly, missed, late, or even fraudulent payments on their credit history.More about Lets Safe...
+Our in-depth and comprehensive tenant screening system has been structured to alleviate any vulnerability to risks such as properties that have suffered from more than just 'wear and tear', disputes on deposits and complaints from neighbours.
+Although these are some of the more tangible issues, the tenant screening process will also highlight any poor records with utility companies, and more importantly, missed, late, or even fraudulent payments on their credit history.More about Lets Safe...

 The Cost of Getting Rid of a Problem applicant